kobaltz/clamby/README.md

 #Usage

 In your model with the uploader, you can add the scanner to a before method to scan the file.
+When a file is scanned, a successful scan will return `true`.
+An unsuccessful scan will return `false`.
+A scan may be unsuccessful for a number of reasons; `clamscan` could not be found, `clamscan` returned a virus, or the file which you were trying to scan could not be found.

 ```ruby
   before_create :scan_for_viruses